Community safety and emergencies

 Find out about reporting hate crime and how to get support if you, or someone you know, is a victim of hate crime.

-To help tackle anti-social behaviour, we are proposing to introduce a series of PSPOs in the city centre.
+To help tackle anti-social behaviour (ASB), we plan to introduce a series of PSPOs in the city centre.
 If successful we may extend them to areas adjoining the city centre and to Woodfield Street in Morriston.

 Leave your luggage or shopping in a safe and secure place while you shop.

 The current threat level for international terrorism in the UK is SEVERE, which means an attack is highly likely.